freesuraj/freesuraj.github.io/cv/index.markdown

     <div class="col-xs-4 section-right">9/2017 - Present</div>
 </div>

-*iOS and Android Engineer*
+*iOS Engineer*

-Develop and Improve the Kogan.com iOS app.
+Develop and Improve the Kogan.com ecommerce iOS app.

-* Largest eCommerce platform in Australia
+* Work with UI designer to create app screens and animation for smooth UX
-* Rebuilt the new Kogan iOS app from scratch using swift
+* Built the Kogan iOS app from scratch using swift 5.0
+* Use *FCM* to deliver push notifications
+* Setup the CI/CD pipeline with Fastlane and CircleCI for Unit Tests and deploying to Testflight
 * Maintain and enhance the existing Android app
+* Improved the App store rating from 2.0 to 4.8
+* Work on Python/Django framework to build APIs native for mobile
 * Continuously propose and add new features by monitoring data from Google Analytics
-* Improved the App store rating from 2.0 to 4.7
-* Work on Django framework to build APIs native for iOS

 <div class="row">
     <div class="col-xs-8 section-left">Massive Interactive (Sydney)</div>